-F. CHRONIC ABSENTEEISM
+H. CHRONIC ABSENTEEISM

 Guilford County Schools focuses on improving the academic success of every student, and that success begins with ensuring that students can attend school every day, ready and able to learn.
+Because class attendance and participation are critical elements of the educational process, any absences, whether excused or unexcused, can have a negative impact on a student's academic achievement.
+Regular attendance must be prioritized within each school and encouraged throughout the community.

 Guilford County Schools defines chronic absenteeism as missing ten percent or more of school days due to absences for any reason, lawful/excused or unlawful/unexcused, for any student who is enrolled for at least 10 school days during the year.
-Students shall not be suspended for violating attendance policies.
+School administrators shall monitor and analyze attendance data to develop and implement strategies for reducing chronic absenteeism.
+Such strategies should involve engaging students and parents, recognizing good and improved attendance, providing early outreach to families of students missing school, and identifying and addressing barriers to attendance.